xpack/xpack-build-box/ubuntu/README.md

 ### Prerequisites

-The current procedure was tested on an Ubuntu 18 LTS 64-bit virtual machine running on VirtualBox, but should work on any virtualisation platform, or even with a physical systems.
+The current procedure was tested on an Ubuntu Server 18 LTS 64-bit.

 For virtual machines, to keep the space requirements low, preferably install a **minimal** system (select this during the install).